 How details should be the project plan?

-Well, it should be as detailed as possible.
-The project plan should not be constrained to just an overview but each timeline for specific modules of the project should be mentioned.
-It’s like going to the grocery store to buy different items needed for your home, it’s just easy to ask the shopkeeper to take each one by one based on a list your wife made.
+Well it should be as detailed as possible.
+Project plan should not be constrained to just an overview but each timeline for specific modules of project should be mentioned.
+Its like going to the grocery store to buy different items needed for your home, it’s just easy to ask the shop keeper to take each one by one based on a list your wife made.
 If you don’t have a proper list, you may end up purchasing tomato instead of potatoes.

 Who is responsible for making the project plan?